wix-incubator/wix-code-docs/wix-bookings-v2/wix-bookings-v2/Services/guides/Introduction.md

-## Before you Begin
+## Before You Begin

-Before using the API, make sure to set up [Wix Bookings](https://support.wix.com/en/article/wix-bookings-about-wix-bookings) and [create the right services for your business](https://support.wix.com/en/article/creating-the-right-booking-service-for-your-business).
+- Before using the API, make sure to set up [Wix Bookings](https://support.wix.com/en/article/wix-bookings-about-wix-bookings) and [create the right services for your business](https://support.wix.com/en/article/creating-the-right-booking-service-for-your-business).

+- To use the Bookings Services API, import `{ services }` from the `wix-bookings.v2` module in your Velo code:

+    ```javascript
+    import { services } from 'wix-bookings.v2';
+    ```

 ## Terminology